BrownSpaceEngineering/PVDXos/asf-samd21/hal/documentation/spi_master_os.rst

 architecture with a single master.
 The master device originates the frame for reading and writing.
 Multiple slave devices are supported through selection with individual slave select (SS) lines.
+The transfer functions of SPI Master RTOS driver are optimized for RTOS support.
+When data transfer is in progress, the transfer functions use semaphore to block the current task or thread until transfer end.
+So the transfer functions do not work without RTOS, the transfer functions must be called in a RTOS task or thread.

+During data transfer, the SPI transfer process is not protected, so that a more flexible way can be chosen in application.

 Features
 --------